zahlabut/LogTool/LogTool_Python3/README.md

 when verbosity is set to "vv" or more, this will make the log not readable with a bunch of data inside it.
 This mode will provide you some details about all failed TASKs.

-**12) Analyze Gerrit(Zuul) failed gate logs**
+**12) Analyze logs in local directory**

-This mode is used to analyze Gerrit(Zuul) log files.
+This mode is used to analyze log files in particular directory.
-It will automatically download all files from remote Gerrit gate (HTTP download) and analyze all files locally.
+For example, downloaded logs from Zuul artifacts to analyze some failed gate.

 # Installation